ginjo/vue-helpers/README.md

 Uglifier requires a Javascript runtime, so nodejs or equivalent will need to be installed on your server OS.

-## Simple Example
+## Generic Example

-This example assumes you are using a rack-based framework and ERB templates.
+This generic example assumes you are using a rack-based framework and ERB templates.
 Note that neither Rack nor ERB are required to use the vue-helpers gem.

 your-app-helpers.rb